It can be easy to mistake a file for a rasp if you are not that familiar with either tool.

-The most important difference is that a rasp is primarily used for wood while a file is primarily used for metal.
+The key difference between both is that a rasp is primarily used for wood while a file is primarily used for metal.

-What follows is the definition of files and rasps along with what they do and their advantages along with disadvantages.
+What follows is the definition of files and rasps, what they do, and their advantages and disadvantages.

 Even though you may have heard the term woodworking file, in truth, there is no such thing.